 High fives to everyone who lets their kids make a mess, and actually enjoys every minute of it.
-We celebrate you during this Creativity season!
-We also wholeheartedly cheer for the parents out there willing to admit that they don’t actually like messes; and for those who are all for it, but whose kids really don't love messes.
+We celebrate your embrace of creativity!
+We also wholeheartedly cheer for the parents out there willing to admit that they don’t actually like messes; and for those who are all for getting messy, but whose kids really don't love it.

 In the spirit of full disclosure, I myself am not always gung-ho for messy play, even though I know full well how valuable it is.
 Although the “Go for it, kiddo!” voice is loud in my head, there’s often a, “Do we have to do this here?
 Now?” voice in there, too.

 Mess-making is undeniably good for kids.
-For most kids, it is joyful and wildly engaging.
+For most, it is joyful and wildly engaging.
 Messy play supports the development of their senses, which is critical for learning about the world and brain development.
-The freedom and inherently open-ended nature of messy play helps build creativity.
-Getting the go ahead to make a mess and push boundaries also helps kids build a sense of self.
+Its freedom and inherently open-ended nature helps build creativity.
+Getting the go-ahead to make a mess and push boundaries also helps kids build a sense of self.
 So, how can we be true to our feelings about the less desirable parts of messy play, but still give our kids all of its benefits?

-Beyond practice, embracing mess can come down to doing two things at the same time: showing kids that we understand their drive to make messes while also teaching them that there is a time and a place for everything, including making messes.
+Boundaries matter, too.
+Embracing mess can come down to doing two things at the same time: Showing kids that we understand their drive to make messes while also teaching them that there is a time and a place for everything, including making messes.

-It's okay to say, "Oh, let's not get the mashed potatoes all over the dinner table.
+It's OK to say, "Oh, let's not get the mashed potatoes all over the dinner table.
 This is dinner time.
 But, let's fit in a little mud play before bath time.
 Sound good?"

 This is actually a really powerful combination, as well as a valuable opportunity to communicate an important message to our kids.
 We are essentially saying, “We believe that what you are driven to do is valuable, and we support you in that.
 But, we are going to do it on a few terms that work for both of us.”
 When you think about how the world works, this may just be the best preparation we can give our kids.
 We make them feel understood and empowered, but we also help them to learn that there are limits.
 With those both in place, they’ll be unstoppable!

-To make this all a bit more concrete, we worked with our amazing Tinkergarten community to identify the most common challenges to embracing messy play (for parents and kiddos) and some easy ways around them:
+To make this all a bit more concrete, our amazing Tinkergarten community identified the most common challenges to embracing messy play (for parents and kiddos) and some easy ways around them:

 The clean up kills me.

 If the mess itself is what gets in the way, move the play to a place in which mess-making just makes sense.
 The perfect mess-maker studio is, of course, the great outdoors.
-Not only does outdoor play keep nearly all of the mess outdoors, but it comes with all the materials you need to get nice and messy.
-When outdoors feels like it’s not an option, try the bathtub or kitchen—any place in which it’s easy to wipe or hose down the scene after the mess-making subsides.
+Not only does outdoor play keep nearly all of the mess outside, but it also comes with all the materials you need to get nice and messy.
+These days when the outdoors aren’t an option for so many of us, try the bathtub or kitchen—any place in which it’s easy to wipe or hose down the scene after the mess-making subsides.